UMKC-Law/DataSharingAgreement/Drafts/DSAPlusFERPA.md

 25. It is understood that the User may include information in online traffic updates and videos it provides to its broadcast clients provided that such broadcast clients are not charged any additional amount by virtue of the inclusion of the City’s traffic information.

 26. This Agreement constitutes the entire agreement between the parties and may not be modified except in writing signed by both parties.
 Any disputes arising from the terms of this Agreement shall be subject to adjudication in {State} court of competent jurisdiction.
 Controversies or questions with respect to this Agreement shall be determined in accordance with the law of the {State}.
 This Agreement shall be deemed to be made and to be performed wholly in {State}.

+27.   {Data Supplier} and {User} shall comply with the provisions of FERPA in all respects.
+Nothing in this Agreement may be construed to allow any signatory to this Agreement to maintain, use, disclose, re-disclose or share student information in a manner not allowed by federal law, regulation or this Agreement.

+28.   {User} agrees to use data shared under this Agreement for no purpose other than to conduct an evaluation or audit of federal and State supported education programs. {Data Supplier} approval to utilize the personally identifiable info1mation from education records for this audit or evaluation does not confer approval to use it for any other purpose.

 IN WITNESS WHEREOF, the parties have executed this Agreement as of the date first above written.